yannickl88/blog-articles/drafts/migrating-your-project-to-symfony.md

 ## Creating Compatibility
 ### Routing to old pages
 In some cases you might need to link to a page that is not yet in one of the Symfony controllers but in the old framework.
-You could just hardcoded the URL, but you will lose all the advantages the `Router` give you.
-What you could do instead is defined extra dummy routes which do allow for routing but will always end up in the fallback.
+You could just hardcode the URL, but you will lose all the advantages the `Router` give you.
+What you could do instead is define extra dummy routes which do allow for routing but will always end up in the fallback.

-You could do this by creating a `routing.yml` in your `LegacyBundle` and include it in the Symfony routing.
-If you add it at the very bottom of your routing configuration, you do not actually need to assign a controller to it, since they will never match (the fallback will always have a higher priority over them since it is defined before the other routes).
+You can do this by creating a `routing.yml` in your `LegacyBundle` and include it in the Symfony routing.
+If you add it at the very bottom of your routing configuration, you do not actually need to assign a controller to it, since they will never match (the fallback will always have a higher priority over them since it's defined before the other routes).
 ```yml
 app:
     # ...